 If you’re used to the VaultPress backup system, the new Jetpack VaultPress Backup interface might feel a little unfamiliar.
 This guide is here to help you get to know our new system that we’re excited to share with you

-What are the similarities between VaultPress and Jetpack Backup?
+What are the similarities between VaultPress and Jetpack VaultPress Backup?

-What are the differences between VaultPress and Jetpack Backup?
+What are the differences between VaultPress and Jetpack VaultPress Backup?

 Where are my backups?

-VaultPress displayed your backups on their own Backups page, listed by day (and by hour if you had a Jetpack Backup Real-time or Security Real-time plan).
+VaultPress displayed your backups on their own Backups page, listed by day (and by an hour if you had a Jetpack VaultPress Backup or Security plan).